-Case manager: Registered nurses or social workers who can help you understand major health problems and arrange care with your providers.
+Care manager: Registered nurses or social workers who can help a member understand major health problems and arrange care with the member's providers.

 Certified Nurse Midwife (CNM): A person licensed as a registered nurse and certified as a nurse midwife by the California Board of Registered Nursing.
 A certified nurse midwife is allowed to attend cases of normal childbirth.